opencarecc/opencareMakerPlaybook/engagement_in_opencare_project.md

 # Engagement in opencare project

-###Engagement in Opencare project:

-Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:
+Here, there is a list of all the **meetings/workshops/events** that we holded with local communities in Milan:

 **1. [Mare Culturale Milano](http://maremilano.org) - March 12th, 2016** // meeting